 + Consider your available resources when scheduling a timeframe for your project recruitment.

-Remember to come back next week for the second installation of Finding Quality Beta Testers, where we’ll cover how to determine your ideal testers based on your target market.
+Head to the second installation of Finding Quality Beta Testers, where we’ll cover how to determine your ideal testers based on your target market.
 For more insights on recruiting qualified testers and boosting test participation rates, download the full Beta Tester Recruitment Kit!